rokaicker/StaticSiteGenerator/test/test-folder/markdown.md

 This line is to test bold and italics combined : ***asterisk bold and italic*** and ___underscore bold and italic___.

 This line is to test the code block: `this is a piece of code`

+> This line is to test the ability for the program to generate blockquotes in html.